DataConservancy/dc-packaging-spec/src/site/markdown/dc-packaging-spec-1.0.md

 *Domain Object Manifest*: A package resource, [modeled as an OAI-ORE Resource Map](http://www.openarchives.org/ore/1.0/datamodel#Resource_Map), enumerating the domain objects in the package.

 *Package*: A logical unit of digital content conforming to this specification.
-It contains a payload, *Domain Objects* describing the payload, a manifest of *Domain Objects*, and additional package level metadata.
+It contains a payload, *Domain Objects* describing the payload, a *manifest* of Domain Objects, and additional package level metadata.

 *Payload*: equivalent to the custodial content of the package